Gabby Petito death: Arrest warrant issued for missing boyfriend Brian Laundrie

 “While this warrant allows law enforcement to arrest Mr Laundrie, the FBI and our partners across the country continue to investigate the facts and circumstances of Ms Petito’s homicide,” Special Agent in Charge Michael Schneider said.
 “We urge individuals with knowledge of Mr Laundrie’s role in this matter or his current whereabouts to contact the FBI.”

 Mr Laundrie hasn’t spoken publicly about the case since he returned from the couple’s cross-country road trip alone on 1 September.
+Remains believed to belong to Ms Petito were located in the Bridger-Teton National Forest in Wyoming on 19 September.
+An autopsy confirmed that it was Ms Petito.

+A neighbour told Fox News that the Laundrie family went camping together shortly after the young man got back from the road trip.

+Since then, authorities have searched the Laundrie family’s home in North Port, Florida, where the couple lived before setting off on their roadtrip.
+It is now an active crime scene.